manasb-uoe/quanticol-visualisation-tool/README.md

     *   `vehicle.js` is the dat model which `all_vehicles` and `unique_vehicles` collections are comprised of.
 *   `views/` consists of view files that represent the various parts/sections of the user interface.
     *   `configure_controls_modal.js` represents the modal that is used to configure the step sizes of the simulation controls.
 This model is displayed whenever the user clicks on 'Configure' at the top right corner of the map control panel.
-    *   `controls_panel.js` represents the sliding control panel that is used to select services, vehicles and the time span for the simulation.
+    *   `control_panel.js` represents the sliding control panel that is used to select services, vehicles and the time span for the simulation, and also upload plain text files to visualize simulated data.
 It also allows the user to switch to live simulation mode.
 Its visiblity can be toggled via the 'Control Panel' button that appears just under the top navigation bar.
     *   `doc.js` represents the documentation page.
 It basically handles the the navigation sidebar that indicates which section of the documentation the user is currently viewing.
 This page can be displayed by clicking on the 'Documentation' tab on the navigation bar, or by changing the URL to `/doc`.
     *   `legend_disabled_confirmation_modal.js` represents the modal that is displayed as a warning message whenever the user selects more services than the maximum number of marker icons available.
     *   `map.js` represents the Google map.
 It provides methods to draw markers and polylines on the map.
 These methods are invoked by `map_controls.js`.